swiftuiux/swiftui-loop-videoPlayer/README.md

-# Coming soon: Metal shaders for video
+## ⭐ Star it, please — so I know it’s worth improving further
 iOS 14+, macOS 11+, tvOS 14+

-## ⭐ Star it, please — so I know it’s worth improving further.
+## Coming soon: Metal shaders for video
 Support for applying **Metal shaders** directly to **video frames**.
 Real-time effects on the timeline, no extra copies or heavy post-processing.